practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Mojo/README.md

 ---

-## Error handling when writing to files
+#### Error handling when writing to files

+With latest version 1.0.0b2, this behavior can no longer be observed by me, or put differently: Mojo v.1.0.0 is now behaving like other programming languages.
+A code change here was not needed:

 The _write_ function of Mojo, when writing to files, works differently as far as I can tell from testing other programming languages so far: